 Good teachers are made not born.

 Becoming a good teacher doesn’t happen overnight.
-We are typically not born knowing which instructional strategy is appropriate for a given context.
 As others have said, teachers are made, not born.
 Good instructors rely on multiple resources to inform how to best develop our teaching ability: colleagues’ observations of our teaching, the SoTL literature, and reflecting on our own experiences.
-Another critical lens that informs our teaching praxis is that of our students: instructors typically rely heavily on students’ ratings of instruction (SRI) to provide feedback on how to improve on their course design and instructional ability.
-At the end of every course, the University of Alberta collects student feedback in the form of USRIs (Universal Student Ratings of Instruction).
-However, collecting student feedback at the end of a course does little to inform how the teaching of a course might be revised while it is being delivered.
-Feedback provided at the end of a course is similar to summative assessment - there is no opportunity to address students’ concerns for that particular instance of the course.
+Another critical lens that informs our teaching praxis is that of our students: instructors typically rely heavily on students’ ratings of instruction (USRI) to provide feedback on how to improve on their course design and instructional delivery.
+However, collecting student feedback at the end of a course provides no opportunity to address students’ concerns for that particular instance of the course.

 MCF: Why do it?